 VUNG TAU, THE FORMER CAPE ST. JAMES

-Located just 100 kilometers from Ho Chi Minh City, Vung Tau is an easy seaside getaway from the bustling capital of South Vietnam.
-The old Cape Saint Jacques reveals pleasant beaches, a beautiful gastronomy turned towards the sea, some interesting local curiosities and a hotel offer of quality.
+Located just 100 kilometres from Ho Chi Minh City, Vung Tau is an easy seaside getaway from the bustling capital of South Vietnam.
+The old Cape Saint Jacques reveals pleasant beaches, a beautiful gastronomy turned towards the sea, some interesting local curiosities and a hotel offering quality.
 Vung Tau is also the embarkation point for the fabulous Con Dao archipelago.

 The history of Cap Saint Jacques